YouTube adds video resolution controls, options on mobile app

-San Francisco, April 24 (IANS) Google-owned video streaming platform YouTube's mobile app for iOS and Android will now offer users more control over video resolution and other options.
+San Francisco: Google-owned video streaming platform YouTube's mobile app for iOS and Android will now offer users more control over video resolution and other options.

 A recent server-side update to the YouTube mobile app has now added further options beyond the incremental options and auto resolutions.
 Previously, the auto option was the only secondary selection you could make beyond the "advanced" or incremental options.